google/cloud-print-connector/README.md

 $ go get github.com/google/cups-connector/connector-util
 ```

-## Configure
+# Configure
 To create a basic config file called `cups-connector.config.json`, use
 `connector-init`.
-The default config file looks something like this; make sure
+The default config file looks something like this:
-the `/var/run/cups-connector` directory exists and is writeable by the
-connector:

 ```
 {